benmvp/slides/2023/ato/nextjs.md

   - So **dynamic or user-specific data** can be tricky
   - We can of course make API requests in the browser for the dynamic content...
   - but then we may miss out on SSG's cacheability goodness
-- It takes planning and forethought to get the right mix of static & dynamic w/ SSG
+- It takes planning and forethought to get a hybrid page rendered with the right mix of static & dynamic using SSG

 -----

 - So if we wanted to use SSG for our PDP...
-  - We can render the all the UI at build time (image, title, sizes, etc)
+  - We can render all the UI at build time (image, title, sizes, etc)
   - Then in the browser we can retrieve & apply any size availability changes
   - Enable/disable the checkout button
   - Load in any user info in the header